 A small price to pay for what I was about to experience.

-Next it was time to jump into the back of a livestock truck with 20 other people for a bumpy 3 hour trip driving into rivers over a rutted jungle road towards the village of Carate.
+When it was time to leave, I jumped into the back of a livestock truck filled with local families for a bumpy 3 hour drive over a rutted jungle road towards the village of Carate.

-Once I arrived at Carate I re-checked my gear, food, & water, then started my first day of hiking along the beach through the pouring rain.
+Once I arrived at Carate I re-checked my gear, food, water, and set out for the first day of hiking on a beach through pouring rain.
 Arriving the La Leona Ranger Station park entrance about an hour later, the storm continued to pound down as I set up camp.

 After a comfortable night’s sleep in my camping hammock, I rose before sunrise on the second day to prepare for the long trek ahead.
-With my pack strapped on I began the 9 hour hike over secluded beaches and through winding rainforest trails to the Sirena ranger station.
+A 9 hour hike over secluded beaches and through winding rainforest trails to the Sirena ranger station.

-Right away more animal friends came out to greet me on my travels.
+Right away more animals came out to greet me on my travels.
 The first was a large family of about 20 Coatis digging for a delicious breakfast of Halloween Crabs.

 While those colorful crabs looked kinda tasty, I had a long trip ahead of me and couldn’t join them.
 But the sky was finally clear and I was off to a great start.